genzellab/RGS14_clusters/Adrian/README.md

 - prepare_markov_nontrial.m: Generates the spikes and spikes_peak structs in the format needed for the hmm analysis.

-- markov_studyday.m: Same as "prepare_markov_nontrial.m" but can be customized to specific study days.
+- markov_studyday.m: Same as "prepare_markov_nontrial.m" but customized to specific study days.
+Prerequisite for "state_characteristics.m".

+- state_characteristics.m: Generates plots comparing state total time, number of state bouts and state bout duration between different OS conditions.